hiqdev/yii2-hiart/README.md

 $admins = User::find()->where(['type' => User::ADMIN_TYPE])->all();
 ```

-Basically all features of [Yii2 ActiveRecord] work if your API provides them.
+Basically all the features of [Yii2 ActiveRecord] work if your API provides them.

 [Yii2 ActiveRecord]: http://www.yiiframework.com/doc-2.0/guide-db-active-record.html